Rooster212/roosdotclick/content/posts/vlans_and_proxmox.md

 * I run [Owncloud](https://owncloud.com/) so I can have my own 'Dropbox' at home (with terabytes of storage!)
 * [Tautulli](https://tautulli.com/) which is a monitor for my Plex server.

 So to that end...
 I bought a job lot of mini PCs off eBay.
 I was partially inspired by the ServeTheHome Project TinyMiniMicro series (one of their excellent articles is [here](https://www.servethehome.com/lenovo-thinkcentre-m720q-tinyminimicro-feature/)), as well as some YouTubers experience with Raspberry Pi clusters.
-I thought about picking up one of the Raspberry Pi racks available (for 4-5 Pis) but at the end of the day, I feel I need more power than is available in your standard Raspberry Pi.
+I thought about picking up one of the Raspberry Pi racks available for 4-5 Pis (I had my eye on [this one](https://thepihut.com/products/uctronics-pi-rack-1u-poe-rackmount-for-raspberry-4) for a while...) but at the end of the day, I feel I need more power than is available in your standard Raspberry Pi.

 A few reasons for this choice really.
 I feel SD cards don't really cut the mustard when it comes to self hosting a lot of my services.
 I know you can run SSDs or flash drives on a Pi but, once you factor in everything needed to run something like that, the overall cost is quite high.
-The only thing that did appeal was using a load of [PoE+ HATs with Pis](https://thepihut.com/products/raspberry-pi-poe-plus-hat) (as I have a powerful PoE+ switch!) but the price just adds up for multiple nodes.
+The only thing that did appeal was using a load of [PoE+ HATs with Pis](https://thepihut.com/products/raspberry-pi-poe-plus-hat) (as I have a powerful PoE+ switch!) but the price _really_ adds up for multiple nodes.

 For me, I purchased a job lot of 5 HP Elitedesk 800 G2 Mini computers.
 These have clearly been pulled from an office or something like that, but they are in decent shape and came with 256GB SSDs (from the SMART data they are quite heavily used, but that's OK) and 8GB of RAM each, as well as Core i3 6100T CPUs.
 These are not super powerful by any means, but this does mean that these servers will sip a lot less power than the average PC.
 The power brick is rated at 35W but I highly doubt these will use anywhere near that under normal usage.
+I also have the option of adding NVMe SSDs.

 # Initial machines setup